abcsys/libem/benchmark/README.md

 ### Prompt-level batching

-To reproduce the following:
+To run the benchmark with batching, use the `--batch-size` flag with the desired batch size.
+For example, to run the `abt-buy` benchmark with a batch size of 16, use the following command:

 ```
-python -m benchmark.run --name abt-buy --num-pairs -1 --batch-size <size>
+python -m benchmark.run --name abt-buy --num-pairs -1 --batch-size 16
 ```

-#### Setup

-Groups of candidate pairs are batched into the same prompt when querying the model, similar to [BatchER](https://github.com/fmh1art/BatchER).
+The queries over multiple candidate pairs are grouped into the same prompt request.
 Each pair is prefixed with "Q#:"

 ```
 # input